SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/02-Handling-DOM-Events.md

 # Event Propagation

+Event propagation is a way to describe the "stack" of events that are fired in a web browser.

 In the browser we have 3 phases of event propagation:

-- Capturing phase – the event goes down to the element.
+- Capturing phase: the event goes down to the element

-- Target phase – the event reaches the target element.
+- Target phase: the event reaches the target element

-- Bubbling phase – the event bubbles up from the element.
+- Bubbling phase: the event bubbles up from the element

 [image assetsSrc="Dom-Manipulation(2).gif" /]